-Draft MLIS Program Objectives (PO)
+MLIS Program Objectives (PO)

-(submitted to Graduate Executive Committee Fall 2011) Graduates of the MLIS Program will:
+Graduates of the MLIS Program will:

-PO 1.
-Perform administrative, service, and technical functions of professional practice in libraries and information centers.

-PO 2.
-Use existing and emerging technologies to meet system, user, and other needs in libraries and information centers.

-PO 3.
-Integrate relevant research to enhance their work in libraries and information centers.

-PO 4.
-Demonstrate professionalism in their work in libraries and information centers.
+- PO 1.
+Perform administrative, service, and technical functions of professional practice in libraries and information centers by demonstrating skills in information resources, reference and user services, administration and management, and organization of recorded knowledge and information. - PO 2.
+Use existing and emerging technologies to meet needs in libraries and information centers. - PO 3.
+Integrate relevant research to enhance their work in libraries and information centers. - PO 4.
+Demonstrate professionalism as librarians or information specialists.

-Learning Outcomes (LO)
+Student Learning Outcomes (SLO):